bittyphp/bitty/src/Router/README.md

 ### Resource Pattern Matching

 You can define patterns to create routes that automatically extract variables from the route path, e.g. getting a product's ID or the slug for a blog entry.
-Routes that contain patterns MUST specify the constraints to fulfill those patters.
+Routes that contain patterns MUST specify the constraints to fulfill those patterns.
 Constraints are specified by passing in an additional array.

 ```php
 <?php